 - Average Rainfall: 54mm / 15 days

 Kyoto is unique, charming and enchanting.
 One of Japan’s most quaint cities, it’s full of temples, traditional buildings and rich history.
 Friendly, warm and welcoming, its huge heritage as Japan’s former capital is matched only by the kindness of its people.

 But depending on when you visit, your experience can hugely vary.
 From historical parades to geisha festivals to the bright pink of cherry blossoms, different months offer different experiences – and wildly different types of weather.

 Our top pick is April.
 Though it’s Kyoto’s busiest period by far, it’s also Kyoto’s most beautiful period by far.
 Kyoto is one of the greatest cities to experience Japan’s iconic cherry blossom season.
 If you want to see Kyoto at its most attractive, early April is the only time.

 But whenever you go, you’ll adore the city.
 Traditional, rustic and welcoming, it’s picture-postcard Japan at its best.
-A trip to Kyoto feels like a step back in time – to somewhere simpler, more charming and more welcoming.
+A trip to Kyoto feels like a step back in time – a step back to somewhere simpler, more charming and more welcoming.